Ankeraout/gbaemu/README.md

 # GBAEmu
-GBAEmu is a GameBoy Advance emulator written in C++ by @Ankeraout.
+GBAEmu is a GameBoy Advance emulator written in C by @Ankeraout.

 ## Supported platforms
 One of the goals of this project is portability.